hzitoun/machine_learning_from_scratch_matlab_python/README.md

 This course is a must-take for anyone who is interested in Machine Learning.
 The course is taught by Andrew Ng a genius and an excellent popularizer, wich is a rare combination.

 ## Python implementation
-Since the course uses Octave/Matlab in programming assignments, I wanted to reimplement all of them in python https://github.com/hzitoun/coursera_machine_learning_course/tree/master/src/assignments/python
+Since the course uses Octave/Matlab in programming assignments, I wanted to reimplement each assignment in Python using only NumPy, SciPy, and matplotlib https://github.com/hzitoun/coursera_machine_learning_course/tree/master/src/assignments/python

 ## Matlab implementation

-Assignment in Mtalbe
+Assignment in Matlab
 https://github.com/hzitoun/coursera_machine_learning_course/tree/master/src/assignments/octave&matlab